 To appoint an independent auditor.
 The auditor so appointed shall be responsible for the auditing of the accounts of the Association for each and every financial year for which such auditor is appointed.

-To vote on any motions or Special Resolutions that has been received in accord with Rule 27
+To vote on any motions or Special Resolutions that has been received in accord with Rule 27.

 Special General Meetings – Calling of